MirsadHadzic/ChatAPP/README.md

 # ChatApp
 Making a ChatAPP as a project for Software Engineering.
-Technologies (programming languages and/or frameworks ) that will be used: Dart, Flutter, Firebase.
+Technologies (programming languages and/or frameworks ) that will be used: Dart, Flutter and Firebase.